gigafied/ember-amd/README.md

 Ember.`Application.create()` now expects an argument.
 That argument is the folder (or namespace) of the application.
 It's the folder where your `App.js` lives.
 This is the only change Ember Classes that Ember AMD makes.

 You'll notice that we have additional dependencies of `routes`, `views`, `controllers` and `templates`.
 This is because there is no good way to automatically detect which files do/don't exist, so you still have to list them as a dependency somewhere.
 You can either do this straight in your `App.js`, or create separate files for each type of `Class` as we do here, and list those as dependencies here.

+##### Templates

+To reap the benefits of precompiled templates in production code, please take a look at <a href="https://github.com/gigafied/requirejs-ember-handlebars" target="_blank">requirejs-ember-handlebars</a>